-Vision-enabled readers essentially consist of a digital camera that acquires a picture of the code.
+Image-based barcode readers use an area array sensor similar to those found in digital cameras to acquire a picture of 1D and 2D barcodes.
 Then a microprocessor, running special image-processing software, locates and decodes the code before distributing the resulting data across a network.

 One of the biggest differentiators for choosing an image sensor, or camera, is resolution.
-Resolution refers to how many individual pixels make up each image.
+Image resolution refers to how many individual pixels make up each image.

-When it comes to matching a vision-enabled reader’s resolution to an application, one of the most common criteria is pixels per module (PPM).
+When it comes to matching an image-based reader’s resolution to an application, one of the most common criteria is pixels per module (PPM).
 PPM refers to how many pixels it will take to cover one cell or module of the code, and will confirm whether the camera has enough resolution to read the code.
-PPM is calculated by dividing the camera' s resolution in one direction (for example, 752 pixels for a standard resolution reader) by the Y-field of view in millimeters (78 mm), and then dividing the code size in millimeters by the modules (12 mm/22 modules).
+PPM is calculated by dividing the camera’s resolution in one direction (for example, 752 pixels for a standard resolution reader) by the Y-field of view in millimeters (78 mm), and then dividing the code size in millimeters by the modules (12 mm/22 modules).
 Finally, multiply these numbers together (5.26 PPM).
-It may sound complicated, but a configurator app or image-processing software running on industrial vision-enabled code readers can quickly calculate PPM.
-While the industry standard is a minimum of 1.5 to 2 PMM, Cognex's latest Hotbars II TM algorithm lowers that requirement to just 0.8 PPM.
+It may sound complicated, but a configurator app or image-processing software running on these readers can quickly calculate PPM.

-An vision-enabled barcode reader's optics are key for acquiring a good image of the code.
-Quality vision-enabled readers offer both S- and C-mount lens options, depending on the amount of resolution required at a given working distance to acquire an image of the code.
-The latest vision-enabled readers from Cognex also offer liquid lens technology, which allows the reader to adapt to changes in working distances between a fixed-mount reader and a product on a conveyor, for example.
-Liquid lenses use electrical charges to change the shape of the interface between two different liquids, water and oil.
-This bends the light and brings the image into focus.
-Unlike traditional zoom lenses, liquid lenses do not move or use motors and therefore are much more robust than mechanical or spinning optics.
+The optics of an image-based barcode reader are key for acquiring a good image of the code.
+Quality readers offer both S- and C-mount lens options, depending on the amount of resolution required at a given working distance to acquire an image of the code.
+The latest readers offer autofocus or liquid lens technology, which allows the reader to adapt to changes in working distances.
+It works in the same way as the human eye, reshaping and bending in order to focus.
+This refocus is also accomplished through software, thus avoiding an operator manually adjusting the lens in the field or on the line.

 - What is a Barcode